ByAUJay

 Risk register (and how to mitigate)

-- Regulatory drift: U.S. rulemaking under GENIUS and EU RTS under MiCA will refine requirements—track reserve, disclosure, and usage‑limit updates. (pwc.com)
+- Regulatory drift: Keep an eye on U.S. rulemaking under GENIUS and EU RTS under MiCA, as they’re likely to refine the requirements.
+Make sure you’re tracking updates on reserves, disclosures, and usage limits. (pwc.com)

 What success looks like